-There are currently three detention facilities for the holding of asylum seekers on the island of Nauru (designated as RPC1, RPC2 and RPC3).
-All three detention facilities were established under the control of the Government of Australia, through a Memorandum of Understanding between the Governments of Australia and the Government of Nauru, signed into force on 29 August 2012.
+There are currently two detention facilities for the holding of asylum seekers at Manus Island, within the State of Papua New Guinea, namely the Regional Processing Centre at Lombrum and the East Lorengau Transit Facility, in Lorengau.
+All two detention facilities were established under the control of the Government of Australia, through Memorandum of Understanding between the Governments of Australia, and the Government of Papua New Guinea, signed into force on 8 September 2012.

-All three of the above-mentioned detention facilities, in their day-to-day operation, are managed by Transfield Services under contract by the Government of Australia, and Wilson Security, a private company sub-contracted by Transfield Services to provide security services at the detention facilities at Nauru.
+All two of the above-mentioned detention facilities, in their day-to-day operation, are managed by Transfield Services under contract by the Government of Australia, and Wilson Security, a private company sub-contracted by Transfield Services to provide security services at the detention facilities at Manus Island.

 Until March 2014, this service was provided by G4S, a publically traded private security company.

-Restrictions and harassment of human rights defenders at immigration facilities in Nauru
+Restrictions and harassment of human rights defenders at immigration detention facilities at Manus Island

-It is alleged that since the creation of the above-mentioned detention facilities in 2012, asylum seekers defending their rights and the rights of other detained asylum seekers, from within the detention facilities, in particular through communicating with human rights advocates, lawyers and the media about the conditions and treatment of those detained, have been subjected to restrictions on their legitimate human rights work as well as on the exercise of their right to freedom of expression, including limited access to phones and internet, as well as intensified monitoring of communications through both physical and digital surveillance.
+It is alleged that since the creation of the above-mentioned detention facilities in 2012, asylum seekers defending their rights and the rights of other detained asylum seekers, from within the detention facilities, in particular through communicating with human rights advocates, lawyers and the media about the conditions and treatment of those detained, have been subjected to restrictions on their legitimate human rights work as well as and on the exercise of their right to freedom of expression, including limited access to phones and internet, as well as intensified monitoring of communications through both physical and digital surveillance.